Robert-Bobrowicz/Leaflet_operations/README.md

 # Leaflet selected map operations

+This project is created to show selected leaflet map operations.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 In the project directory, you can run: